afeldscher/CS575Final/README.md

 Clicking the badge reveals more information about what step failed and the build logs.

+### Running Locally

-To run locally, execute the above steps after cloning the repository and then execute the jar using `java -jar .\build\libs\app.jar`
+To run locally, execute the steps in the previous section (Build) after cloning the repository and then execute the jar using `java -jar .\build\libs\app.jar`

+Alternatively, to run locally with Gradle and npm:
+1. Run `gradle run`.
+This starts the ktor backend on port 8080.
+1. Run `(cd ./frontend && npm install)` to install node dependencies
+1. Run `(cd ./frontend && npm start)` to start the React app.
+A web browser should open at `localhost:8080`

 ### Test
 * All of the Kotlin Server code has unit tests written for it.
 We used jUnit to write the tests and verify coverage.
 These actually helped us find a few bugs in our hashing code!